ATRedshaw/ATRedshaw.github.io/_posts/2024-08-16-the-lazy-managers-guide-to-fpl-success-202324-optimisation.md

 However, this exploration isn't meant to be the final word.
 Instead, it lays the groundwork for even more intriguing optimisation challenges to come:

 * **Embracing the Power of Prediction:**  My sights are firmly set on evolving this model from a hindsight-driven curiosity into a powerful predictive tool.
-By incorporating historical data, pre-season analysis, and sophisticated statistical models, we can attempt to forecast player performance and optimize teams *before* a single ball is kicked.
+By incorporating historical data, pre-season analysis, and sophisticated statistical models, we can attempt to forecast player performance and optimise teams *before* a single ball is kicked.
 Imagine a tool that helps you map out your transfers and strategically deploy your chips for maximum impact.

 * **Unleashing the Rolling Optimisation Machine:** Another avenue ripe for exploration is the concept of "rolling optimisation."
 Instead of a single, season-long optimisation, we could create a model that dynamically adjusts the team on a weekly basis, making transfer decisions based on the latest data and maximizing points within the constraints of FPL's budget and transfer rules.
 This wouldn't just be about finding a single "optimal" team, but about mapping out the theoretical upper limits of FPL success, revealing just how many points are truly attainable with perfect foresight and ruthless optimisation.

 ## Conclusion
 The "Lazy Manager's Guide to FPL Success" might seem like an oxymoron.
 After all, the heart of FPL lies in the weekly tinkering, the transfer dilemmas, and the strategic deployment of chips.
 However, this exploration into set-and-forget optimisation reveals a surprising truth: even with zero in-season management, a shockingly competitive FPL score is attainable.

 While this experiment shouldn't be misconstrued as an endorsement for complete FPL apathy, it underscores the inherent volatility of the game and the significant role luck plays in determining the ultimate outcome.
-The optimized team's performance, while remarkable, is a product of hindsight.
+The optimised team's performance, while remarkable, is a product of hindsight.
 Replicating such success in a real-world scenario, where predicting the future is impossible, is simply not realistic.

 Nevertheless, this project provides valuable insights for pragmatic FPL managers.
 By understanding the potential of a well-structured, albeit static, team, managers can gain a deeper appreciation for the importance of thoughtful pre-season planning.
 It also highlights the potential pitfalls of overthinking and over-managing your team throughout the season.
 Sometimes, a little bit of calculated laziness, combined with a dash of pre-season foresight, can go a long way in the unpredictable world of FPL.